Two Paths in Digital Literary Research: NovelTM and CWRC in Focus

 Different Styles, Same Goals

-NovelTM took the deep dive approach.
-They used serious computing power to analyze thousands of novels.
+NovelTM used large-scale datasets and machine-assisted reading to analyze thousands of novels.
 Their team members like Richard Jean So published groundbreaking research in the Journal of Data Mining and Digital Humanities.

 The Big Picture